Skip to content

 This can prompt the novice to seek tutorials and walk through the broader toolset to address the problem.

-While rewarding, WordPress’s steeper learning may not be worthwhile if your sole objective is to create a simple, elegant, and functional website.
+While rewarding, WordPress’s steeper learning curve may not be worthwhile if your sole objective is to create a simple, elegant, and functional website.

 Plugins, Blogs, and Ecommerce